scmathew/learning-spring-boot/README.md

 - [LinkedIn Learning Course](https://www.linkedin.com/learning/learning-spring-with-spring-boot-2/solution-build-an-additional-repository?u=2079044)

 ## Side Exploration
-To connect to postgres your machine localhost from spring boot running in a container In `application.properties` set `spring.datasource.url=jdbc:postgresql://host.docker.internal:5432/dev`
+To connect to postgres available to localhost on your machine from a spring boot app running in a container:
+In `application.properties` set `spring.datasource.url=jdbc:postgresql://host.docker.internal:5432/dev`
 *Note*: Once you make this change, it will no longer work when just running locally outside of a container